fabiomolinar/powerlink-rs/crates/powerlink-rs-xdc/README.md

 - **Storage:** Values in `types.rs` (e.g., `Object::data`, `Parameter::actual_value`) are stored as `String` (e.g., `"0x1234"`, `"500"`).
 - **Parsing:** The parser does *not* convert these strings into byte vectors or native integers during the initial load.
 This ensures full fidelity to the XML source (preserving hex vs decimal formatting).
-- **Conversion:** Conversion to native Rust types (and subsequently to Little Endian bytes for the network) occurs exclusively in the `converter.rs` module when transforming the data for the `powerlink-rs` core crate.
+- **Conversion:** Conversion from these strings to native Rust types (wrapped in the core crate's `ObjectValue` enum) occurs in the `converter.rs` module.
+The `powerlink-rs` core crate then handles the subsequent serialization to Little Endian bytes for network transmission.

 This approach simplifies round-trip serialization (ensuring `save_xdc_to_string` produces XML that matches the input style) and decouples XML formatting from protocol-specific byte ordering.